-There are several local ethics committees in Saskatchewan.
+There are fifteen (15) local ethics committees in Saskatchewan.
 Committee members include staff and community members.
 They look at situations from many different points of view and identify ethical issues.
 They can help you (and the care team) weigh the pros and cons of each option and make an informed decision.
 Committees will have support from an ethicist.

 Function of Ethics Committees